bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

         :target: _images/page_promote_homepage_slideshow.jpg

 .. warning::
+    Be careful.
+Choosing inappropriate content may cause denial.

-    Choose an appropriate picture for the article.
-The first image you add will be used in the slideshow.
-Take a look at the **image spesifications policy**.
+    The first image added, to the article, is used for the slideshow.
+Invalid images will be rejected.
+Please take a look at the **image specifications policy**.

 ``Breaking News Request``